benkeen/generatedata/client/src/plugins/dataTypes/Country/README.md

 This Data Type generates a random country name.
 It can be used in two ways:
 1. Generates a random country name from the ~250 countries in the world.
-2. Generates a random country name from the list of Country plugins.
+2. Generates a random country name from the list of Country plugins (~35 countries).

+_Wait, why would you choose the plugin option?
+It has way fewer countries!_

 The Country plugins provide a much richer set of data for use by the Data Generator.
 Each plugin contains regions, cities, postal/zip formats and phone numbers - anything specific to the country.
-These let you tie multiple rows together in your data set, like `Country`, `Region` and `City`: it ensures that the data looks realistic for a single row of data, i.e. a random city name is withing a random region within the randomly selected country.
+These let you tie multiple rows together in your data set, like `Country`, `Region` and `City`: it ensures that the data looks realistic for a single row of data, i.e. a random city name is within a random region within the randomly selected country.

 ## Examples

-This generates two rows of data:
+This generates three rows of data:
-1. Any country from the full list of `250 countries in the world.
+1. Any country from the full list of ~250 countries in the world.
 2. Any country from the full list of plugins (pass empty array for `selectedCountries`)
 3. One of the selected country plugins (Canada, Nigeria, Spain, Norway)